luvnft/podsearch/README.md

 - [x] Start up all pm2-services.
 - [x] Fix height of text-area
 - [x] More padding on the navbar on the mobile phones.
-- [ ] ~~Dockerize entire product on 1 server container (cloudflare workers, it's cheaper than digitalocean, CICD also.
-This means (client + api/backend + indexer).
-The transcriber is on my own setup.~~ Not possible due to Cloudflare not supporting custom dbs or express backend
+- [x] Add the "getEntireTranscript"-button.
+- [x] Finskriv githuben
+- [x]  Fix the sceollIntoView bug
 - [ ] Start transcriberen og bruk large-v2
 - [ ] Make MeiliSearch production version.
-- [x] Add the "getEntireTranscript"-button.
-- [x] Finskriv githuben
 - [ ]  We need to refactor the transcriber to be able to support concurrency
 - [ ]  How are we going to handle the issue with ads being part of some ppodcast transcription like Logan Paul??
 AI to remove them from audio???
-- [x]  Fix the sceollIntoView bug

-1. Start the transcriber and services again with this structure in pm2 probably
-2. Modify the transcriber to lock the row and not depend on python prisma at all
-3.